Einstein-Telescope-Projects/gwsim/docs/generate_ET_data.rst

 Generating ET data
 ==================

-This guide shows how to use GWSim to create one day of mock data for the Einstein Telescope (ET).
-It includes realistic gravitational wave signals and detector noise.
+This guide shows how to use GWSim to create one day of mock data for the Einstein Telescope (ET), including realistic gravitational-wave signals and detector noise.

-We will use the ET triangular configuration located in the Meuse-Rhine Euregion as an example.
+We use the ET triangular configuration located in the Meuse-Rhine Euregion as an example.
-For other detector configurations, see `SECTION X`.
+For other detector configurations or ready-to-use example configuration files, see `SECTION X`.

-The data will be saved in :code:`.gwf` (frame file) format at a sampling rate of 4096 Hz.
+The data will be saved in GWF (frame file) format with a sampling frequency of 4096 Hz.
-These files can be read and manipulated with the `gwpy <https://gwpy.github.io/>`_ package, as explained in `SECTION Y`.
+These files can be read and manipulated with the `gwpy <https://gwpy.github.io/>`_ package (see `SECTION Y`).

 -------------------------
 Generating detector noise